Signynt/signynts-darkroom-shortcut/README.md

 This workflow uses Imagemagick scripts to work, which are responsible for the main steps of inversion and color correction.
 Full credit goes to the creators of these scripts.
 - [negfix8](https://sites.google.com/site/negfix/howto) was created by [Jaz99](https://www.flickr.com/people/jaz99), thank you
 - [autolevel](http://www.fmwconcepts.com/imagemagick/autolevel/index.php) and [autocolor](http://www.fmwconcepts.com/imagemagick/autocolor/index.php) were created by Fred Weinhaus, thank you
+- The Photoshop action was contributed by @gjauxfaux, thank you

 ### Licensing